HuidaeCho/projpicker/README.md

 ## Creating the ProjPicker database

-This step is optional because `projpicker.db` generated from PROJ 7.2.1 is shipped with the module by default.
+This step is optional because `projpicker.db` generated from [pyproj 3.1.0](https://pypi.org/project/pyproj/3.1.0/) is shipped with the module by default.
 Run this step only when you want to recreate this database from your version of PROJ.